felipebravom/AffectiveTweets/README.md

  * __Negations__: add a prefix to words occurring in negated contexts e.g., I don't like you => I don't NEG-like NEG-you.
 The prefixes only affect the word ngram features.
 The scope of negation finishes with the next punctuation mark.
  * __Character n-grams__: calculates character n-grams.
  * __POS tags__: tags tweets using the [CMU Tweet NLP tool](http://www.cs.cmu.edu/~ark/TweetNLP/).
 It creates a vector space model based on the sequence of POS tags allowing to set the maximum POS n-gram size.
  * __Brown clusters__: maps the words to Brown word clusters and creates a vector space model of lower dimensionality.
 It can be used with n-grams of word clusters.
+The word clusters are also taken from the [CMU Tweet NLP tool](http://www.cs.cmu.edu/~ark/TweetNLP/).

 2. __TweetToLexiconFeatureVector__: calculates features from a tweet using several lexicons.
- * MPQA
+ * [MPQA](http://mpqa.cs.pitt.edu/lexicons/subj_lexicon): counts the number of positive and negative words from the MPQA subjectivity lexicon.
  * Bing Liu
- * AFINN
+ * [AFINN]( https://github.com/fnielsen/afinn): calculates a positive and negative score by aggregating the word associations provided by this lexicon.
  * NRC word emotion association lexicon
  * SentiWordNet
  * Twitter-specfic lexicons